modxcms/pThumb/README.md

 __[Requires PHP 5.3 or higher]__

-pThumb comes bundled with Resizer, a light-weight modern alternative to phpThumb.
+pThumb comes bundled with Resizer, a lightweight modern alternative to phpThumb.
 Built on [Imagine](https://github.com/avalanche123/Imagine), Resizer supports the Gmagick, Imagick and GD extensions and is considerably faster than phpThumb for image sizing and cropping operations.
 Plus all the ZC options now work with GD.

 See the Resizer [documentation](https://github.com/oo12/Resizer) for more on its requirements and supported options.